Wednesday, April 24, 2013

 Already last Sunday afternoon on April 16, about 300 people walked from Günterstal to the Freiburger Rathaus (town hall) and commemorated the skirmish, visiting three historical places on their way:

-The memorial stone at the site where the fight took place in 1848.
+The memorial stone at the site of the 1848 fight.

 The Dortu-Mausoleum (read more) at the old Wiehre cemetery.

-The location of the last barricade is at the Schwabentor (Swabian gate).
+The last barricade was at the Schwabentor (Swabian gate).

 Having left Günterstal,